BigNoid/script.skinshortcuts/README.md

  - Property groups shared between templates - [Read More](./resources/docs/advanced/Templates.md#property-groups)
  - New submenuOther templates - [Read More](./resources/docs/advanced/Templates.md#types-of-templates)
  - Get value from Python - [Read More](./resources/docs/advanced/Templates.md#get-value-from-python)
+- Plugin-based widgets selected via the GUI 312 method will now have a reload parameter added to them automatically.
+This means that they will update after media has been played.
+(Requires Skin Helper Service)

 #### Version 1.0.7 - repo version